Budgie (band): History

 The band continued to have success during the new wave of British heavy metal period, playing the Reading Festival in 1980 and then headlining the festival in 1982.
 They built a particular following in Poland, where they played as the first heavy metal band behind the Iron Curtain, in 1982.
 Also notable was their tour in support of Ozzy Osbourne's Blizzard of Ozz Tour.

 The band stopped gigging in 1987.
-Members went into studio production, occasionally guesting on other projects; Thomas most notably worked on the Phenomena CD with Glenn Hughes out of the Black Sabbath studios.
+Members went into studio production, occasionally guesting on other projects; Thomas most notably worked on the Phenomena CD with Glenn Hughes.

-Although the group had little commercial success in America, they have enjoyed a strong cult following in Texas, and received radio airplay from Joe Anthony and Lou Roney on KMAC/KISS radio in San Antonio in the 1970s, as well as KSHE95 in St. Louis.
-The band reformed using various drummers for one-off gigs in 1995 and 1996 for outdoor festivals 'La Semana Alegre' in San Antonio, Texas.
-In 1999, the band officially reformed in Letchworth.
-They toured in 2002–2006, mostly in the United Kingdom, the NYC/NJ area, Dallas, and with a few shows in Europe including the Sweden Rock Festival and a return to Poland.
+Although the group had little commercial success in America, they have enjoyed a strong cult following in Texas, They toured in 2002–2006, mostly in the United Kingdom, and with a few shows in Europe including the Sweden Rock Festival and a return to Poland.
 In 2006, Budgie undertook a 35-date UK tour and released the album You're All Living in Cuckooland on 7 November.
 In 2007 they played in Sweden and Poland.

 On 4 July 2007, Lees announced his departure from the band to concentrate on teaching and a solo career.
 Following the departure of Lees, Dio lead guitarist and songwriter Craig Goldy offered his services while Ronnie James Dio was completing commitments with Heaven & Hell.
-In February 2008, Craig Goldy accompanied Budgie on their first tour of Australia, and continued playing with the band as 'guest guitarist' for all their shows.
+In February 2008, Craig Goldy accompanied Budgie on their first tour of Australia, and continued playing with the band as guest guitarist for all their shows.

-Budgie's November 2010 tour of Central Europe had to be cancelled as Shelley was hospitalised on 9 November in Wejherowo, Poland, with a 6 cm aortic aneurysm.
-After surgery, he returned to Britain for recovery.
+Budgie's November 2010 tour of Central Europe had to be cancelled as Shelley was hospitalised on 9 November in Wejherowo, Poland, with an aortic aneurysm.
+After surgery, he returned to the UK for recovery.
 This was effectively the end of the band.

 On 3 March 2016, former guitarist John Thomas died at the age of 63 after being admitted to hospital with pneumonia.
 The news of his death was confirmed by drummer Steve Williams on Facebook: "My friend and fellow BUDGIE band member John Thomas sadly passed away last night.
 My thoughts are with the loved ones he left behind."

 In February 2018, former drummer Pete Boot died at the age of 67.
 For many years he had been coping with Parkinson's disease.

-In April 2018, founder member and original drummer Ray Phillips released his autobiography.
+In April 2018, founder member and original drummer Ray Phillips published his autobiography.

 After more than a decade of health issues, including an aortic aneurysm and Stickler syndrome, Shelley died on 10 January 2022, at the age of 71.